igarashitm/issues/README.md

-switchyard-issues
+issues
 =================

-Reproducer or something for the SwitchYard issues
+Reproducer or something for the issues of SwitchYard, Apache Camel and etc